Efficiently Simulating Higher-Order Arithmetic by a First-Order Theory Modulo: Introduction

-Proposition rewriting is essential to be able to encode expressive theories in deduction modulo, as was done for first-order arithmetic~\citep{arith}, Zermelo's set theory~\citep{DowekMiquel}, simple type theory (a.k.a.\ higher-order logic)~\citep{hollambdasigma} or pure type systems~\citep{CousineauDowek,burel08pts}.
+{ Rewriting of propositions is essential to being able to encode expressive theories in deduction modulo, as has been done for first-order arithmetic~\citep{arith}, Zermelo's set theory~\citep{DowekMiquel}, simple type theory (a.k.a.\ higher-order logic)~\citep{hollambdasigma} or pure type systems~\citep{CousineauDowek,burel08pts}. }

 As computations are not part of the deduction in the proof, they should not be counted in the length of the proof.
 Indeed, a proof in deduction modulo consists only of the deductive steps, and the computational steps are replayed during proof checking.
 However, this is too general if we are concerned with the notion of proof length.
 Because rewriting is Turing-complete, a whole proof system can be encoded in the computational part.
 This leads to the same problem as using all propositions of the theory as axioms: proof checking is no longer decidable.
 We therefore need a more rigorous framework to study proof length in deduction modulo.
 We argue that we should only call a proof an object that can be checked feasibly, that is, in polynomial time.
 This is of course an arbitrary criterion (we could for instance have chosen another complexity class), but it seems natural.
 Furthermore, this is requested if one wants to link proof theory with complexity theory.
 Indeed, \citet{cook79relative} defined a framework in which a proof system for a theory $\theory T$ is an onto function computable in polynomial time from the words over some alphabet (representing the proofs) to the set of propositions that hold in $\theory T$.
 Starting from a more conventional proof system, the idea is to map a correct proof with its conclusion, and an incorrect proof to any proposition of $\theory T$.
 As the function must be computable in polynomial time, proof checking in the real system has to be feasible.
 In deduction modulo, this requirement implies that the congruence must be checkable in polynomial time.
 In this paper, we will consider rewrite systems that are confluent and that have a polynomial derivational complexity, i.e.\ the number of rewrite steps of a term of size $n$ must be bounded by a polynomial of $n$.